Your Brand’s Guide to Circular Design in 2025

 Understand

-Become familiar with different circular design solutions and learn how to move from linear to circular thinking.
-Here’s your chance to learn about circular flows and regenerative thinking.
-Keep your end user in mind when researching biodiversity, compostable or recyclable solutions.
-Look for products that are durable, repairable, or upcyclable.
+Simply put, this principle demands that you become familiar with different circular design solutions and learn how to move from linear to circular thinking.
+It’s your chance to learn about circular flows and regenerative thinking.

 Define